 The project site is on the water in Newport Harbor.
 The applicant is proposing to construct a new recreational boating facility.
 The approval from the City of Newport Beach indicates that no eelgrass is present at the site.
+The proposed project has received approval from the California Regional Water Quality Control Board.

 Because the development is located on the water there is the possibility that materials from construction may end up in the harbor waters.
-In order to prevent adverse impacts to marine waters from construction and demolition, special condition 1 provides for the safe storage of construction materials and the disposal of demolition end products.
+In order to prevent adverse impacts to marine waters from construction, special condition 1 provides for the safe storage of construction materials and the disposal of construction debris.